-Robert Benedon is Major Gifts Chair of the Jewish National Fund and serves on the JNF Budget and Finance Committee.
-He has a private practice in Periodontics and Implant Dentistry in Cherry Hill, New Jersey, and is a Clinical Professor of Periodontics at the University Of Pennsylvania School of Dental Medicine.
-Although he has practiced, taught and enjoyed dentistry for the past 30 years, his true love and involvement has been in the Jewish Community.
+Robert Benedon is the Southern New Jersey Major Gifts Chair of the Jewish National Fund and recently completed his tenure as Chair of Makor.
+He serves on the JNF Board of Directors and the Budget and Finance Committee.
+He has a private practice in Periodontics and Implant Dentistry in Cherry Hill, New Jersey and is a Clinical Professor of Periodontics at the University of Pennsylvania School of Dental Medicine.
+Although he has practiced, taught and enjoyed dentistry for the past thirty years, his true love and involvements have been in the Jewish Community.

 He began his involvement early on as a teen in USY and credits his experience on USY Israel Pilgrimage as the life-altering event which led to his lifelong involvement in the Jewish Community and Israel.
 In college, he was active at Rutgers Hillel and was a USY Advisor.

-Bob’s involvement in the Jewish Federation of Southern New Jersey began as a Board member on the Young Leadership Council over 20 years ago.
+Bob’s involvement in the Jewish Federation of Southern New Jersey began as a Board member on the Young Leadership Council over 25 years ago.
 He has served on the Board of Directors, Executive Committee and numerous other committees.
-He chaired the Men’s Campaign for 4 years and was the Co-Chair of the Major Gifts Division.
-He has co-chaired three B’nai Mitzvah Missions to Israel and a leadership development mission to Romania.
-Bob was awarded the Shellie Greenspun Young Leadership Award in 2002 for his efforts.
+He chaired the Men’s Campaign for four years and was the Co-Chair of the Major Gifts Division.
+He has Co-Chaired three B’Nai Mitzvah Missions to Israel and a leadership development mission to Romania.
+He was awarded the Shellie Greenspun Young Leadership Award in 2002 for his efforts.

 Bob is passionate about his involvement in Jewish National Fund and continues his work on his local board as well as his national involvement.
-He has been to Israel with JNF seven times (chairing three missions) in the past 4 years and marvels at the breadth of JNF/KKL’s work over the past 109 years.
-He hopes to bring many people to Israel to experience this firsthand.
+He has been to Israel with JNF thirteen times (chairing seven missions) in the past 8 years and marvels at the breadth of JNF/KKL’s work over the past 113 years.
+He hopes to bring many people to Israel to experience this firsthand

-Bob, Pam and their sons Mitch, Evan and Matt have traveled to Israel many times on B'nai Mitzvah missions and vacations.
-All three of their sons attended the Alexander Muss High School in Israel, a JNF partner.
+Bob, Pam and their three sons Mitch, Evan and Matt have traveled to Israel many times on B’Nai Mitzvah missions and vacations.
+All three of their sons attended Jewish National Fund’s Alexander Muss High School in Israel.